 Organic Futon Mattresses vs Natural Futon Mattress

-The main materials used in most mattresses include Cotton, Wool, Latex, and High Density Polyurethane Foams.
+The main materials used in most natural and organic mattresses include Cotton, Wool, Latex, Springs, Coconut Coir.
+These ingredients come in both a natural form and a organic form for customer have a choice when purchasing these mattresses and futons.
+High Density Polyurethane Foams, Gels and Memory Foam and Gels are not natural nor organic and contain toxic bi-products of gasoline refining.
 Although advances have been made in foam production that reduce the amounts of chemicals used in its production, it still contains petro-chemicals and additives that prevent its categorization as either a natural or organic product.
-Cotton, Wool, and Latex can be within this categorization of natural or organic according to national organic standards.
+Cotton, Wool, Coconut Coir, Animal Hair, and Latex can be within this categorization of natural or organic according to national organic standards.
 Specific standards have been created to identify and separate natural and organic products.
 These definitions have been assigned by the USDA's National Organic Program.
 The NOP deals with food and agricultural products that are not processed.
 For products that require post processing, such as cotton or wool fiber, or latex rubber, additional standards have been created to ensure that the integrity of the organic product remains.
 For Organic Cotton and Organic Wool, the Global Organic Textiles Standard or GOTS has been established and more recently for Organic Latex, the Global Organic Latex Standard or GOLS is used.

 The USDA, GOTS, and GOLS, are the three main certification parties that certify for the end user that the ingredients meet and conform to the organic standards.
 The debate on the relative benefits of conventional and organic farming systems has in recent time gained significant interest.
 So far, global agricultural development has focused on increased productivity rather than on a holistic natural resource management for fiber security.